Use Cases/DevOps Agents

 File path restrictions

 Control which files agents can read, write, and delete.
-Protect sensitive configurations and prevent unauthorized modifications.
+Protect sensitive configurations, credentials, and production configs from unauthorized modification.

 policies: